 “I have big dreams for swimming, and I really want to achieve my goals,” the 14-year-old said.

-Bagge shines againOne year after becoming the first swimmer from Cortez to qualify for the Western Zone Senior Championships, 18-year-old Samantha Bagge returned to the prestigious meet and performed well for the second consecutive time.
+Bagge shines againOne year after qualifying for the Western Zone Senior Championships, 18-year-old Samantha Bagge returned to the prestigious meet and performed well for the second consecutive time.

 Opening the competition with the 100-meter freestyle, Bagge blazed to a career-best time of 1:04.24, which was good enough for 206th place overall.
 Bagge followed up her performance with a 75th-place finish in the 50-meter freestyle (28.72).